pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 ## Create a Container resource

-In the last topic, we built Docker images.
+In the last topic, we retrieved Docker images from a remote registry.
 Now we want to create Docker containers and pass our configuration to them.
 Our containers will need to connect to each other, so we will need to create a [`Network`](/registry/packages/docker/api-docs/network), which is another resource.

-{{< chooser language "typescript,python,java,yaml" / >}}
+{{< chooser language "typescript,python,go,java,yaml" / >}}

 {{% choosable language typescript %}}